Gifted-s/velarixdb/README.md

 ### It is not:
 - A standalone server
 - A relational database
-- A wide-column database: it has no notion of columns

 ### Constraint
 - Keys are limited to 65,536 bytes, and values are limited to 2^32 bytes.
 Larger keys and values have a bigger performance impact.